dingherself/130/handouts/_posts/2025-04-23-final-project-assignment.md

 - Your aim is to persuade your audience of a single point in a snappy, accessible manner.
 - Your argument should engage with concepts, ideas, and/or views from the class.
-- Op-eds are typically very short but highly polished.
+- Be both succinct and polished.
 Think carefully about your audience, title, thesis, structure, opening, and ending.
 Try to make sure that every paragraph/sentence/word in some way contributes to your overall argument.

 The following are some models representing a diverse range of styles, formats, and lengths.